MD Auto Insurance Requirements

 Is it illegal to drive without insurance in Maryland?

-Yes.
-You face a misdemeanor if you’re caught driving without insurance.
+Yes, you will face a misdemeanor if driving without insurance.
 Not only will you have to pay the required fines, but you may also have to give up your license or do some jail time.

 Does car insurance follow the car or the driver in Maryland?

-It follows the car.
+In Maryland, car insurance follows the car rather than the driver.
+This means the insurance on the vehicle is the primary coverage, regardless who the driver was after an accident.
 If your friend doesn’t have auto insurance and wrecks your car while driving it, your policy would still cover the car.
-However, there are stipulations and other ways that you can be penalized.

 Is Maryland a no-fault state?